dpukhkaiev/BRISE2/main-node/Resources/README.md

 - `TaskConfiguration` - describes experiment- and target-system-specific parameters.
     - `TaskName` - `string`.
 Name of the target system to be identified by the Worker nodes.
     - `Scenario` - `dict`.
 Specific problem instance which is to solved by the target system.
-    - `TaskParamenters` - `List of strings`.
-List of parameters that form the search space.
+        - The following fields should be specified for Hyper-heuristic mode (TaskName = `tsp_hh_flat`):
+            - `Problem` - `string`.
+Name of optimization problem type.
+Supported `TSP`.
+            - `problem_initialization_parameters` - `Mapping`.
+Parametrizes the optimization problem:
+                - `instance` - `string`.
+Path to problem description file in worker node.
+For instance `scenarios/tsp/kroA100.tsp`.
+            - `Budget` - `Mapping`.
+Describes, when to terminate one task execution.
+                - `Type` - `string`.
+Type of termination criteria.
+Supported: `StoppingByTime`.
+                - `Amount` - `number`.
+Amount of budget, given for optimization.
+If Time-based budget is used, amount is specified in seconds.
+            - `Hyperparameters` - `string`.
+Specifies, which parameters of meta-heuristics to use.
+            Available choices: `default` and `tuned` forces each run to use static meta-heuristic parameters, default and tuned in offline respectively.
+            Any other value of `Hyperparameters` implies the use of provided by `main-node` meta-heuristic parameters.
-    - `ResultStructure` - `List of strings`.
-A list of metric that the target system reports back.
+    - `Objectives` - `List of strings`.
+A list of metrics that the target system reports back.
-    - `ResultDataTypes` - `List of strings`.
+    - `ObjectivesDataTypes` - `List of strings`.
 Python data types of the target system output metrics.
+    - `ObjectivesMinimization` - `List of booleans`.
+Which reported metrics are minimized.
+    - `ObjectivesPriorities` - `List of integers`.
+Which reported metrics to use for controlling the optimization process (compare configurations).
+    - `ObjectivesPrioritiesModels` - `List of integers`.
+Priorities for the reported metrics to be used for surrogate model creation and optimization.
     - `ExpectedValuesRange` - `List`.
 A list of ranges containing the expected/meaningful results for each metric the target system returns.
     - `MaxTimeToRunTask` - `float`.
 Maximum time to run each task in seconds.
 In case of exceeding this threshold the task will be terminated.
 </details>